 Regular tenders are standard payment methods like checks or mobile payments.

-Redeemable tenders are for liabilities like gift certificates or gift cards and must be set up with a liability item used for issuing the liability to customers.
+Redeemable tenders are for liabilities like gift certificates, gift cards, or deposits and must be set up with a liability item used for issuing the liability to customers.

 Set Active Tenders